docker/docs/content/desktop/synchronized-file-sharing.md

 > **Note**
 >
-> Synchronized file shares is available for customers with a Docker Pro, Team, or Business subscription.
+> Synchronized file shares is available with Docker Desktop version 4.27 and later.
+It is available for customers with a Docker Pro, Team, or Business subscription.

 Synchronized file shares is an alternative file sharing mechanism that provides fast and flexible host-to-VM file sharing, enhancing bind mount performance through the use of synchronized filesystem caches.